lo-language/velo/README.md

 ## A [Lo](http://lolang.org)-to-JavaScript compiler, written in Node.js.

-This is a proof-of-concept compiler for the Lo programming langauge.
-It can operate as a load-and-go compiler to seamlessly compile, load, and run a Lo program within a Node environment, or be used to build statically-linked JavaScript files for execution in Node or browser contexts.
+This is a proof-of-concept compiler for the Lo programming language.
+It can operate as a load-and-go compiler to seamlessly compile, load, and run a Lo program within a Node environment, or be used to build statically-linked JavaScript files for execution in Node or a browser.

 ## Installation